 33. Go for a hike on Mount Parnitha

 Declared as a National Park in 1961, Mount Parnitha is the highest mountain in the vicinity of Athens.
 The mountain demonstrates a diverse topography, from summits and gorges to streams and caves.
-Hadrian’s Aqueduct, built by the Romans, began at the foot of Mt.
-Parnithia and transported water to a stone reservoir on Mount Lycabettus in Athens.
+Hadrian’s Aqueduct, built by the Romans, began at the foot of Mount Parnitha and transported water to a stone reservoir on Mount Lycabettus in Athens.
 Unfortunately, only parts of the aqueduct are preserved.
-Explore the mountain and experience the imposing beauty of Greece's landscape outside the city.
+Explore the mountain and experience the imposing beauty of Greece's landscape outside the city. `if you're up for it, you can even embark on a hiking adventure, as Mount Parnitha is known for its beautiful trails, attracting hikers from across the country!

 34. Shop at Athens Mall or Golden Hall

-A shopaholic’s dream, the Golden Hall of Athens is the biggest shopping center in the city with over 100 stores.
+A shopaholic’s dream, the Golden Hall of Athens is the biggest shopping center in Athens with over 100 stores.
 Wear your most comfortable shoes and bring a full wallet - the majority of the stores are designer brands.
 You can take a break from all the shopping (or window shopping) at the mall’s restaurants and cafes.
 If you are a shopaholic and need your fix, you can also check out our Athens shopping guide.

 35. Try a traditional dessert